-As a direct service provider, Fuel Relief Fund has responded to 17 large-scale disasters, providing assistance to thousands of beneficiaries and hundreds of aid agencies.
+As a direct service provider, Fuel Relief Fund has responded to 22 large-scale disasters, providing assistance to thousands of beneficiaries and hundreds of aid agencies.
 Fuel Relief Fund has also supported large-scale emergency fuel management projects in countries across the globe, impacting millions of people in need.

 Without fuel, critical and even life-saving activities are impeded – people can’t power home medical equipment, charge their phones to locate loved ones, or drive injured or sick family members to receive care.
 First responders can’t conduct search and rescue operations or run field hospital generators.
 And critical infrastructure, like water treatment plants and medical facilities, ceases to function.

+That’s where Fuel Relief Fund comes in.
 FRF is the world’s only charitable organization focused exclusively on fuel provision in natural disasters and complex emergencies.
 Leveraging our fuel industry and humanitarian sector expertise, FRF manages emergency fuel supply chain in the direst of circumstances.
 We operate both as a first responder in the immediate aftermath of a disaster and as an expert advisor to governments and humanitarian aid agencies preparing for, or responding to, crisis-related fuel challenges.